liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Added userId parameter to `update` operations of DDMStructureLocalService DDMTemplateLocalService services
+### Added userId Parameter to Update Operations of DDMStructureLocalService and DDMTemplateLocalService
-- **Date:** 2015-Jun-5
+- **Date:** 2015-Jun-05
 - **JIRA Ticket:** LPS-50939

 #### What changed?

-A new parameter `long userId` was added in some of the methods starting with
-`updateStructure` and `updateTemplate` of DDMStructure and DDMTemplate Local services respectively.
+A new parameter `userId` has been added to the `updateStructure` and `updateTemplate` methods of the `DDMStructureLocalService` and `DDMTemplateLocalService` classes, respectively.

 #### Who is affected?